wdanilo/haskell-logger/README.md

 Log {fromLog = (Data {recBase = Lvl, recData = LevelData 0 "Debug"},(Data {recBase = Msg, recData = "a debug"},()))}
 ```

-WiterLogger should work as fast as just 'WriterT' monad transformer with 'Dlist' used for logs gathering, because there should be no overhead introduced by the library.
+WiterLogger should work as fast as just `WriterT` monad transformer with `Dlist` used for logs gathering, because there should be no overhead introduced by the library.

 ### HandlerLogger

-'HandlerLogger' allows you to handle messages using handlers and log formatters.
+`HandlerLogger` allows you to handle messages using handlers and log formatters.
 At last we will see something usefull as a logging library!
 To start, let's look at a simple example:

 ```haskell
 import System.Log.Simple